 - In the bowl, add your aloe, coconut oil (this should be in liquid form — but not hot!
 Let it cool if you melted it down to get it in liquid form), and 1/2 cup of cool water.
 Mix well.
 You can take this liquid mixture and blend it all together if you want to, too.

 Now all that’s left to do is mist this cooling concoction on your skin any time you feel overheated, need moisture, or get a little too much sun.
 The great thing about this DIY mist is that it’s entirely free of chemicals so you can feel free to spray all over.
-It’s also money saving — no big jugs of aloe vera needed for you.
-What’s more is that it has powerful natural ingredients that will work together to not only soothe skin, but also heal and make it better in the process.
+It’s also money-saving — no big jugs of aloe vera are needed for you.
+What’s more, is that it has powerful natural ingredients that will work together to not only soothe skin but also heal and make it better in the process.
 We hope you enjoy this soothing DIY beauty fix!